8 Extra things to budget for your BEST lifestyle

 That category variable expenses is where you can really cut expenses to start saving/investing more.
 But deciding which things to cut is a very personal decision.

 Since I am a salaried employee, I tend to carry most of my numbers over from one month to the next, but there are times when I can allot more or less to a specific category/extra category.

 I do max out my Roth IRA before sending money to my individual brokerage account.
 And I do send money to these accounts at the end of the month if I have any categories where I went under budget for the month.

-If you want to dream bigger and start a legit business, a side hustle…check out this article from Oberlo on 10 best side hustle ideas to make an extra $1,000 a month.
+If you want to dream bigger and start a legit business, a side hustle…check out this these easy passive income ideas.

 Talk to me in the comments.
 Are you budgeting for any of these extra things to budget for?